Trip to Northern California, Oregon and Washington along the Cascade Mountain Range

 31251.
 Near entrance to Painted Cove Trailhead.
 Two light colored rocks and a pink ridge.

-We go up and part near a pavilion.
-Before is an outstanding display of colored rocks covering a large open area.
+We go up and park near a pavilion.
+Before it is an outstanding display of colored rocks covering a large open area.
 This is a real treat for the eyes.
 Glad we came.

 Red Hill Area is at the end of the road. .